 No matter what the cause, obviously a loss of brake power should be investigated straight away.

-What causes brake calipers to stick?
+Why do brake calipers to stick?

 Brake calipers usually seize up or become sticky due to a build up of dirt or road grit, rust, dirty or contaminated brake fluid or just because of age related wear and tear.